raptorjs/raptor-async/README.md

 exports.onConfigLoaded = function(callback) {
-    // Attach a listener to the data holder configDataHolder.done(callback);
+    // Attach a listener to the data holder configAsyncValue.done(callback);
 }
 ```

-The constructor for the `DataHolder` supports an optional `options` argument (described later).
+The constructor for the `AsyncValue` supports an optional `options` argument (described later).

-The most important methods provided by `DataHolder` instances are the following:
+The most important methods provided by `AsyncValue` instances are the following:

 - `resolve(data)` - Move the data holder ot the "resolved" state and store the resulting data in the data holder
 - `reject(err)` - Move the data holder ot the "rejected" state and store the resulting error in the data holder
 - `done(callback)` - Attach a Node.js-style callback to the data holder (i.e. `function(err, data)`).
 If the data holder has already been resolved then the provided callback will be invoked with the stored data as the second argument.
 If the data holder has already been rejected then the provided callback will be invoked with the stored error as the first argument.
 If the data holder has not been resolved or rejected then a listener will be attached and the listener will later be invoked when the data holder is later resolved or rejected.

-The complete set of `DataHolder` properties are shown below:
+The complete set of `AsyncValue` properties are shown below:

 - `data` - The resolved data or `undefined` if the data holder has not been resolved
 - `error` - The rejected error or `undefined` if the data holder has not been rejected